protzetter/Getting-and-Cleaning-Data-Course-Project/codebook.md

 3. Merging and cleaning up data

 a.
-Extract columns for mean values and store into xMeans
+Extract columns for mean and std values and store into xMeanStd
-b.
-Extract columnns for std values store into XStd
 c.
-Merges the 2 data sets with activity codes
+Merge the data set with activity codes
 d.
-Merges the 2 data sets with subject codes
+Merge the data set with subject codes

 5. Compute avergae of mean and std by activity and subject into averageStd and averageMean
-6. write the resulting data sets into csv files
+6. write the resulting data sets into a file